postmanlabs/open-technologies-docs/src/pages/specifications/openapi/openapi.md

 order: 2
 page_id: "openAPI"
 warning: false
-updated: 2023-03-21
+updated: 2023-03-30
 ---

-OpenAPI is an open-source specification used for describing HTTP APIs.
+OpenAPI (formerly known as [Swagger](../history/)) is an open-source specification used for describing HTTP APIs.
 It provides a machine- and human-readable format for describing the details of requests and responses.
 This specification establishes a contract that can be used to generate documentation, mock servers, client SDKs and test your API.
+OpenAPI definitions can also be created from existing API code, using annotations or introspection.

 ## Purpose